shyamvsingh/pdf-to-csv-cray/README.md

 - Upload PDF files containing SAT questions
 - Process questions using Claude API
 - Download results as a CSV file
+- Math-aware OCR for equations using the Mathpix API when available

 ## Requirements